 - Hold On to the Nights – original by Richard Marx

 - Whiskey Bottle – original by Uncle Tupelo

-The album is out now on digital and I have ordered it on Vinyl which I am waiting on as of this write-up.
-It will have an autographed postcard of Chicago and be on a really cool looking Orange Vinyl and should look like this…
+The album is out now on digital and I had to wait for 3 months on the vinyl.
+It is sweet.
+It has an autographed postcard of Chicago and it is on a really cool looking Orange Vinyl and here it finally is after the long wait…

 One thing that is cool about this release is that he features two singers, Patrick Stump and Richard Marx, who sing on two different songs and then he covers one of each of their songs.
 Pretty cool.